30.04.20244 min read

 Final Words

-PM2 is a powerful process manager that helps you orchestrate your applications using a few commands, while you, like Joe, are resting on the beach somewhere in Hawaii.
-For more on PM2, be sure to check the official docs.
+PM2 is a powerful process manager that helps you orchestrate your applications using a few commands while you focus on building the product.

 More readingView all